 Handwriting Without Tears by Learning Without Tears was developed by occupational therapist Jan Z. Olsen and was founded on research-based principles of early childhood development, including how children learn best.
 It teaches handwriting skills using developmentally appropriate practice and multisensory approaches from printing through cursive.

 Saxon Math takes an incremental approach to math, scaffolds instruction of each concept and continues to review information introduced earlier.
 This allows students the time and practice to retain math concepts to the level of mastery.
 Students build skills and confidence through daily opportunities to review, develop mathematical reasoning, and apply knowledge.
 Engaging manipulatives and hands-on learning tools help students develop and demonstrate understanding.
 Concepts from every math strand are woven together and connected throughout the year.
 Skills or concepts are reinforced throughout the years, helping students build a strong foundation of understanding.

-Based on the needs of the students, teachers use a wide variety of instructional materials to look at useful ways to solve problems, analyze data and make associations, build number sense and how to adapt newly learned concepts into everyday life.
+Students who are unable achieve success in Saxon Math are placed in Alternate Math.
+Teachers use a wide variety of instructional materials to look at useful ways to solve problems, analyze data and make associations, build number sense and how to adapt newly learned concepts into everyday life.

 The purpose of social studies is to enable students to understand, participate in, and make informed decisions about their world.
 Students engage in activities based on grade level content.
 Social studies instruction supports practice with reading and comprehension strategies with text materials, the introduction of research skills and student participation in off-site field trips and various onsite community related presentations